binaryphile/binaryphile.github.io/_posts/2018-09-24-approach-bash-like-a-developer-part-28-tracebacks.md

 }
 {% endhighlight %}

-We've added *[errtrace]* as well to propagate the ERR trap to subshells.
+We've added *[errtrace]* as well to propagate the *ERR* trap to subshells.

+One note about *errexit* and subshells.
+A subshell can exit due to *errexit* and the parent shell will continue to run.
+If the subshell exits with an error, then the parent treats that as a line which errored itself.
+If *errexit* is on in the parent, then it too will exit, but that isn't necessarily the case.

+If you're using strict mode, then it's likely that the parent shell also has *errexit* on, in which case *ERR* will fire as well.
+In this case, however, you'll see two tracebacks...one for the subshell's *ERR* and one for the parent's.
+This looks a bit weird, but it's normal if you're using subshells and *errtrace* as we are here.

 Continue with [part 29] - debugging